 Over the last few months, I’ve come away from the Super Buyrite with the same thing: a Ft.
 Collins Brewery Brewer’s Lunchbox.
-With more than 1000 beers to choose from, this 12-pack expedites my decision-making process.
+With more than 1000 beers to choose from at the store, this 12-pack expedites my decision-making process.

 While I lived in Boulder, CO, for two years, I never tried anything from the Ft.
 Collins Brewery.
 I did, however, drink plenty of other beers from local breweries.
 I was almost always impressed by the quality and variety of beer brewed in Colorado.

 When I moved back to New Jersey from China, I discovered that more than a few Colorado breweries were now being distributed in the area.
 I also noticed that some familiar breweries were now producing new beers.
 Of course, I often purchased these beers and was never disappointed.